Photo By: tungnguyen0905

 Photo By: fernandozhiminaicela

-When your symptoms aren’t life-threatening, urgent care offers many boons:
+When your symptoms aren’t life-threatening, urgent care offers many advantages:

-- Shorter wait times: Emergency rooms focus on the most important cases, so you might wait hours for treatment if your condition isn’t life-threatening.
+- Shorter wait times: Emergency rooms prioritize the most important cases, so you might wait hours for treatment if your condition isn’t life-threatening.
 Urgent care clinics can often see patients much faster.

 - Lower costs: Emergency room visits can be expensive, even with insurance.
 Urgent care typically costs less, making it a more affordable option for non-emergency treatment.